thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 5. Swap the values at indexes&nbsp;$i$ and&nbsp;$j$ in&nbsp;$\sespel'$.
 6. Return the now modified copy&nbsp;$\sespel'$ of&nbsp;$\sespel$.

-We implement this operator in [@lst:JSSPUnaryOperator1Swap].
-Notice that the operator is randomized, i.e., appling it twice to the same point in the search space will likely yield different results.

 \repo.listing{lst:JSSPUnaryOperator1Swap}{An excerpt of the `1swap` operator for the JSSP, an implementation of the unary search operation interface [@lst:IUnarySearchOperator]. `1swap` swaps two jobs in our encoding of Gantt diagrams.}{java}{src/main/java/aitoa/examples/jssp/JSSPUnaryOperator1Swap.java}{}{relevant}

+We implemented this operator in [@lst:JSSPUnaryOperator1Swap].
+Notice that the operator is randomized, i.e., applying it twice to the same point in the search space will likely yield different results.

 ![An example for the application of `1swap` to an existing point in the search space (top-left) for the `demo` JSSP instance.
 It yields a slightly modified copy (top-right) with two jobs swapped.
 If we map these to the solution space (bottom) using the representation mapping&nbsp;$\repMap$, the changes marked with violet frames occur (bottom-right).](\relative.path{jssp_unary_1swap_demo.svgz}){#fig:jssp_unary_1swap_demo width=99%}